Valadis-Mastoras/PhilosoBOT/README.md

 git clone https://github.com/Valadis-Mastoras/PhilosoBOT.git
 ```

-### 2. Create a .env File
+### 2. Fill in the .env File

-In the project root, create a .env file
+You should create a GROQ API KEY and place it in the relevant variable in .env file.

+Currently, please ignore the POSTGRESS .env variable as this refers to a future development stage.

 ### 3. Build and Run with Docker Compose